 Today's relevance of this rule is questionable.
 Although there is still a 'giving away' of brides in some countries where Buddhism is established, it is highly unlikely that today 'betrothed' families would wait for twelve years or more to call the whole thing off.
 These days a girl has a choice: in case she does not marry 'the boy next door' she generally will find a way to make a living outside marriage or she may marry someone else without causing embarrassment on either family.

-The gihigatā issue also brings in mind the set of questions asked an adspirant bhikkhunī before she is admitted into the sīma where full ordination takes place.
+The gihigatā issue also brings in mind the set of questions asked an adspirant bhikkhunī before she is admitted into the sīma (the ordination platform) where full ordination takes place.
 There she is specifically questioned about, among others, matters of health.
 The next page will deal with this issue.